If you like to get yourself and your GoPro wet you’ve arrived at the right destination.

 Getting fog or moisture on your GoPro lenses will totally ruin your shoots.
 This is a common issue when you are using your GoPro in the water, but you can fix it pretty easily.

 One way is to simply let your camera sit for a bit before you start filming.
 That way it will get closer to the temperature of the environment you are filming in and there will be less or no fog on the lenses.

-Another solution which works really good is to place some anti-fog inserts inside the housing.
-You can make these yourself using some paper towel.
+Another solution that works really well is to place some anti-fog inserts inside the housing.
+You can make these yourself using some paper towels.